 Title:

-Author:
+Author: Illustrator:

+Text type: Informational (DESCRIPTION) Literat ture (DES SCRIPTION)

-CONSIDERATION I COMPLEXITY
+CONSIDERATION I COM IPLEXITY

-QUANTITATIVE: Go to http://www.lexile.com.
-Use the Quick Book Search box in the upper right to see if your text already has a Lexile Measure.
-If not, copy and paste a portion of the text into the Lexile Analyzer.
+already has a Lexile Measure.
+It types of text that cannot be ass w.lexile.com.
+Use the Quick Book Search land, copy and paste a portion of the text signed a Lexile measure because they are sive dialogue.
+Check "NA" when working t into the not pros e Lexile Ar se.
+These i nalyzer. ' nclude p There are certain

-Lexile Measure CCSS Grade Band Lexiteri nary zer.
+Lexile Measure CCSS Grade Band

 420-820L Grades 2-3

 740-1010L Grades 4-5

 925-1185L Grades 6-8

 1050-1335L Grades 9-10

 1185-1385L Grade 11-CCR

+○ NA

-QUALITATIVE: Consider the four qualitative measures of text complexity-meaning/purpose, structure, language features and knowledge demands-and how they make the text more or less complex.
+Qualitative: Consider the four qualitative measures of text complexity-meaning/purpose, structure, language features and knowledge demands-and how they make the text more or less complex.
 Mark an X on each line to place the text within its grade band for that qualitative measure.

-Qualitative Measure Notes and Comments on Text Placement Within Band Not Beginning End of Beginning End of
+Qualitative Measure Notes and Comments on Text Placement Within Band

+Qualitative Measure Notes and Comments on Text Not Beginning Beginning End of

 suited to band of lower grade lower grade of higher grade higher grade

-Meaning/Purpose
+Meaning / Purpose

 Structure

 Language Features

 Knowledge Demands

 Use both the Lexile Measure and the qualitative analysis to adjust the overall placement of the text within its grade band.
 Summarize your analysis and reasoning.

-OVERALL GRADE LEVEL SUMMARY OF ANALYSIS AND REASONING
+OVERALL GRADE LEVEL SUM MARY OF ANALYSIS AND REASONING